OctopusDeploy/Octopus-Bamboo/README.md

 The credentials are admin/admin.

 ## Building the Plugin
 Run the command `atlas-package` to build the plugin.
-The compiled plugin will be placed into the `target` directory.
+The compiled plugin will be saved as `target\bamboo.jar`.

 ## Updating the Atlassian Marketplace